-Don't go into the entrance for the Monteverde Cloud Forest Lodge and The Original Canopy Tour since it's private property.
-They do have a wonderful hollow fig tree on the property, but the owner will not be too happy if he catches you.
+Don't go into the entrance across the road for the Monteverde Cloud Forest Lodge and The Original Canopy Tour since it's private property.
+They do have a wonderful hollow fig tree on the property (there's a small sign for the trail on their main driveway), but the owner will not be too happy if he catches you.
 This is why I don't have photos of his tree; I got caught on my way back to the car to get my camera. ;)

-Here is the approximate location of the trail head which is no more than a nondescript small dirt and brush path that is steep and muddy down to the stream.
-Head left / downstream to find the tree.
-Don't wander around lest you meet a "crazy man with a gun".
-LOL
+Here is the approximate location of the trail head not too far from the MegaSuper, which is no more than a nondescript small dirt and brush path that is steep and muddy down to the stream.
+Head right / downstream to find the tree.
+See Secret Tree Root Bridge in Monteverde for more details.

 Cafe Colibri (Hummingbird Cafe)At the entrance to the Monteverde Cloud forest is the Hummingbird Cafe.
 I just love this little place and visiting it in 2019, it was just the same as I remembered it from 2001.
 Although now it's illegal to have hummingbird feeders out, they still do (hmm) and they attract a variety of hummingbirds and other little birds.
 You can sit so close to them and get amazing photos.
 I think this is one of the best free things to do in Monteverde.
 And yes, it is an actual cafe, too.